LUQ: Layerwise Ultra-Low Bit Quantization for Multimodal Large Language Models: Experiments and Analysis

 \subsubsection{Entropy as a layer selection metric}

 \textbf{Entropy vs Layer Depth as a selection metric:} We investigate our layer selection strategy, which prioritizes quantizing the lowest entropy layers first, by comparing it against an alternative approach that selects deeper layers (those closer to the model output).
 This experiment isolates the impact of the selection metric while maintaining all other parameters constant.
-The choice of layer depth as a selection metric is motivated by recent work \cite{deep_pruning} focused on layer pruning that empirically showed that deeper transformer layers tend to encode simpler functions compared to shallow layers.
+The choice of layer depth as a selection metric is motivated by recent work \citep{deep_pruning} focused on layer pruning that empirically showed that deeper transformer layers tend to encode simpler functions compared to shallow layers.
 To evaluate these approaches, we compare the VQA performance of models with an identical number of quantized layers (16 for LLaVA 1.5 7B and 12 for Qwen 2.5 VL 7B, per Section \ref{sec:setup}) using LUQ, varying only the selection metric.
-The results, shown in Table \ref{tab:entropy_results}, demonstrate that while using layer depth as a selection metric yields competitive performance, it is consistently outperformed by our proposed entropy-based selection metric on 5 benchmarks.
+The results, shown in Table \ref{tab:entropy_results}, demonstrate that while using layer depth as a selection metric yields competitive performance, it is consistently outperformed by LUQ on 5 benchmarks.

-\textbf{Highest vs Lowest Entropy:} We evaluate the impact of activation entropy-based layer selection by comparing two approaches: (1) standard LUQ, which quantizes layers in ascending order of entropy (Low Entropy First), and (2) an inverted strategy that prioritizes layers with highest entropy (High Entropy First) on the LLaVA-1.5 7B backbone.
-All other parameters for LUQ are kept the same as described in Sec \ref{sec:setup}, with performance evaluated on TextVQA after each layer is quantized.
+\textbf{Highest vs Lowest Entropy:} We evaluate the impact of activation entropy-based layer selection by comparing: (1) standard LUQ, which quantizes layers in ascending order of entropy (Low Entropy First), and (2) an inverted strategy that prioritizes layers with highest entropy (High Entropy First) on LLaVA-1.5.
+Performance is evaluated on TextVQA after each layer is quantized.
 As shown in Figure \ref{fig:entropy_high_low}, the low entropy first approach significantly outperforms the model quantized using high entropy first across all numbers of quantized layers.
 The high entropy quantized first model notably undergoes a steep decline in accuracy.
 When 16 layers are quantized, the Low Entropy First model achieves a 23.2\% higher accuracy on TextVQA, highlighting the importance of prioritizing low entropy layers.